 Can EMDR Help with PTSD?

 Studies suggest that EMDR helps patients process distressing memories, allowing them to integrate these experiences more healthily.
 So, while we might not fully understand every detail of its mechanism, EMDR continues to offer a promising pathway to recovery.
+EMDR is also widely used to treat birth trauma and medical trauma, particularly when symptoms resemble PTSD after overwhelming perinatal experiences.

 What is EMDR Therapy and How Does It Work?

 EMDR, or Eye Movement Desensitization and Reprocessing, is a structured psychotherapy method primarily designed to treat individuals grappling with distressing, traumatic events.
 When you experience trauma, your brain can get stuck on these memories, replaying them repeatedly, leading to emotional and psychological challenges like anxiety and depression.
+For many parents, these symptoms show up as persistent worry, hypervigilance, or postpartum anxiety following pregnancy or birth.

 How EMDR Works